cvogt/cbt/doc/design.md

 In CBT build tasks are methods.
 Task can depend on each other by invoking each other.
 E.g. `package` is a method that invokes `compile`.
 Build tasks can fail.
-By convention, if a task fails it is expected to throw an Exception in order to also abort the execution of dependent tasks.
+By convention, if a task fails it is expected to throw an exception in order to also abort the execution of dependent tasks.
 When `compile` finds compile errors it throws an exception and thereby also drops out of the `package` execution pth.
 CBT catches and handles the exception and returns control back to the user.